 TCSG is an independent group responsible for preparing the various reports to monitor the adherence to the prudential limits as per the ALM Policy.
-These limits are monitored on a regular basis at various levels of periodicity.
-Breaches, if any, are duly reported to ALCO/Risk Committee/Board of Directors, as may be required under the framework defined for approvals/ratification.
+The utilisation against these limits is computed on a regular basis at various levels of periodicity.
+Breaches, if any, are duly reported to ALCO/Risk Committee/Board of Directors, as may be required under the framework defined for approvals .
 Upon review of the indicators of IRRBB and the impact thereof, ALCO may suggest necessary corrective actions in order to realign the exposure with the current assessment of the markets.